Tedymwenda/linkedin-clone/linkedin-clone-master/README.md

-# # Disney Plus Clone Readme
+# # linkedin-clone Readme
+to run first:

+### `npm install`
+the
+### `npm start`

+### `npm build`
+to create a build version

+you could add firebase for authentication if you like to learn how the two interact.

 ## <a href='https://linkedin-clone.app' target='_blank'>LIVE DEMO</a>

 ## Description
-This is the ReactJS LinkedIn Clone, the perfect project to put on your portfolio by Clever Programmer.
+This is the ReactJS LinkedIn Clone, the perfect project to put on your portfolio.

 ## Build it today!